 Guy DiDonato is a professional field ecologist with extensive research experience and expertise in field-based aquatic and general ecology, environmental monitoring, and experimental design.

-Before joining WEST in 2013, Guy worked for the United States Environmental Protection Agency and the American Samoa Environmental Protection Agency, served as a contractor for the Hollings Marine Laboratory, and managed natural resource programs for the National Parks Conservation Association.
+Before joining WEST in 2013, Guy worked for the U.S. Environmental Protection Agency and the American Samoa Environmental Protection Agency, served as a contractor for the Hollings Marine Laboratory, and managed natural resource programs for the National Parks Conservation Association.

-Since joining WEST, Guy DiDonato has analyzed a variety of wind-related studies, including both pre-construction bird and bat use surveys as well as post-construction bird and bat fatality estimates.
-In addition to working on renewable energy topics, Guy has also managed and analyzed data for wildlife aerial surveys, including the Western-wide Golden Eagle and recent wild horse surveys.
+Since joining WEST, Guy has analyzed a variety of wind-related studies, including both pre-construction bird and bat use surveys and post-construction bird and bat fatality estimates.
+In addition to working on renewable energy topics, he has also managed and analyzed data for wildlife aerial surveys, including the Western-Wide Golden Eagle Survey and recent wild horse surveys.

-Guy received a BS in Biology from the University of Notre Dame and a PhD from the University of North Carolina, Chapel Hill, in Ecology.
+Guy received a B.S. in Biology from the University of Notre Dame and a Ph.D. in Ecology from the University of North Carolina, Chapel Hill.